Kayak and Canoe Hoist for Garage Storage

-Probably the most popular kayak hoist is the RAD Sportz Kayak Hoist and Canoe Lift.
-People use this for roof boxes all the time.
+The most popular kayak hoist right now is the inexpensive RAD Sportz Kayak Hoist and Canoe Lift.
+People also use this for roof boxes all the time.
 The mechanical kayak hoist is a smart overhead storage option that features an improved strap design and a safety-locking mechanism to keep everything locked down and securely stored overhead.
 Lots of people are looking to solve overhead storage in their garage for a kayak, roof box, or canoe.
 This option is safe up to 125lbs, and cheap!
+If you need to know more, here is a review.
+Remember this can be used for a kayak, a canoe, or roof box since they are all basically the same shape and weight.

 RAD Sportz Kayak Hoist Special Features